 We generate revenue from two business segments.
-Call-driven revenue consists of payments from advertisers for pay-for-call marketing services and for use of our Call Analytics technology.
-Call-driven revenue also consists of payments from our reseller partners for use of our technology platform and marketing services, which they offer to their small business customers, as well as payments from advertisers for cost-per-action services.
-Archeo revenue includes revenue generated from advertisements on our network of owned and operated websites and third-party distribution, as well as from the sale of domain names in our Domains Marketplace.
-During the three months ended March 31, 2013 and 2014, call-driven revenue was 90% of our revenues for both periods.
+Call-Driven revenue consists of payments from advertisers for pay-for-call marketing services and for use of our Call Analytics technology.
+Call-Driven revenue also consists of payments from our reseller partners for use of our technology platform and marketing services, which they offer to their small business customers, as well as payments from advertisers for cost-per-action services.
+Archeo revenue includes revenue generated from advertisements on our network of owned and operated websites and third-party distribution and, historically, from the sale of domain names.
+Call-Driven revenue accounted for 90% of total revenue for the three months ended March 31, 2014 and 82% for the three months ended March 31, 2015.
 We operate primarily in domestic markets.
-For details on revenue by segment and geographical area for the three months ended March 31, 2013 and 2014, see Note 6.
+For details on revenue by segment and geographical area for the three months ended March 31, 2014 and 2015, see Note 6.
 Segment Reporting and Geographic Information of the notes to our condensed consolidated financial statements.